AndypSheridan/sta-final/README.md

 ​
 ## **Credits**

-JavaScript code taken from YouTube user Well Explained.
-To help with the responsive navbar I used code from the following YouTube video: https://www.youtube.com/watch?v=qSp5C0OOMns
-At the time I had no knowledge of JavaScript so used the exact JS code featured in the video.
-The rest of the header is loosely based on their example but adapted for the needs of the academy.

 ### **Honorable mentions**
 ​
-My mentor, Richard Wells gave me a lot of help and feedback on the project.
+* My mentor, Richard Wells, gave me a significant amount of feedback on the project; he was invaluable when it came to identifying and fixing bugs.
 Thanks to the Code Institute community on Slack who helped me realise everyone has difficult days.
 ​
 ### **Content:**

-​
-The following JavaScript code was taken from Well Explained's youtube video:
+JavaScript code taken from YouTube user 'Well Explained'.
+To help with the responsive navbar I used code from the following YouTube video: https://www.youtube.com/watch?v=qSp5C0OOMns
+At the time I had no knowledge of JavaScript so used the exact JS code featured in the video.
+The rest of the header is loosely based on their example but adapted for the needs of the academy.​

+Here is the code used:

 const toggleButton = document.getElementsByClassName('navbar-toggle')[0];
 const navbarLinks = document.getElementsByClassName('navbar-links');